psf/requests/docs/user/advanced.rst

 When you receive a response, Requests makes a guess at the encoding to use for decoding the response when you access the :attr:`Response.text
 <requests.Response.text>` attribute.
 Requests will first check for an
-encoding in the HTTP header, and if none is present, will use `chardet
-<https://pypi.org/project/chardet/>`_ to attempt to guess the encoding.
+encoding in the HTTP header, and if none is present, will use `charset_normalizer <https://pypi.org/project/charset_normalizer/>`_ to attempt to guess the encoding.

 The only time Requests will not do this is if no explicit charset is present in the HTTP headers **and** the ``Content-Type``